 Therefore, you can use collections to group and manage objects that are related between them.

-At a basic level, the concept of collections is relatively simple (I will cover more complicated collection topics in future tutorials) but, if you want a more graphical illustration, check out the following Dr. Seuss collection.
+At a basic level, the concept of collections is relatively simple but, if you want a more graphical illustration, check out the following Dr. Seuss collection.

 If collections group objects that have some relationship between them, you may be wondering…

-As explained by Microsoft, “objects can be related to each other in several ways” but the main type of relationship is of containment.
+Objects can be related to each other in several ways.
+However, the main type of relationship is of containment.

 Containment relationships are present when objects are put within a container object.
 This means that objects can contain other objects within them, such as the plastic container (an object) that holds the Dr. Seuss books (other objects) in the image above.